trezawin/smartContract_ERC3643_staticAnalysis/README.md

-# Sample Hardhat Project
+# Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project generates static smart contracts analysis report  which are compliance under erc-3643 standards uding Hardhat.

 Try running some of the following tasks: